Joins four MountainStar Healthcare hospitals as the only network in Utah to achieve this recognition

 The SCPC established accreditation designations to improve patient outcomes and optimize resource utilization at hospitals across the United States.
 Its operational models help hospitals to plan and organize the delivery of care in a systematic manner that supports adherence to evidence-based guidelines and quality initiatives.
 The criteria for each of its accreditations contains essential components aimed at organizing and streamlining process improvement efforts.

-The Society of Cardiovascular Patient Care is an international, nonprofit organization that focuses on transforming cardiovascular care by assisting facilities in their efforts to create cardiovascular centers of excellence that deliver quality care and patient satisfaction in a cost sensitive environment.
+The ACC Accreditation Services is an international, nonprofit organization that focuses on transforming cardiovascular care by assisting facilities in their efforts to create cardiovascular centers of excellence that deliver quality care and patient satisfaction in a cost sensitive environment.
 As the accreditation services arm of the American College of Cardiology, SCPC offers individual hospitals and hospital systems the support needed to effectively reduce variations of care and bridge existing gaps in treatment.
 Through its collaboration with actively engaged, multidisciplinary teams, SCPC is Taking Science to the Bedside™ and improving outcomes in the management of heart disease.